Italian Genealogy Research: Where it Begins

 Italians often settled in large communities in US cities such as New York City, Pittsburgh, Philadelphia, Chicago and New Orleans.
 Each of these cities had an area that became known as Little Italy, often with those from a particular town or province living in close proximity to each other.
 Italians call this sense of identity and pride in one’s birthplace campanilismo.

 To help narrow the choices of ancestral towns, use the Comuni.Italiani website.
-For example, let’s say that your ancestor’s immigration manifest says he was born in Polizzi and the ship he sailed on left from Palermo.
+Let’s say that your ancestor’s immigration manifest says he was born in Polizzi and the ship he sailed on left from Palermo.
 On Comuni.Italiani, you can search for all towns beginning with or named Polizzi.
 The only possibility is Polizzi Generosa, a town in the Palermo province of Sicily.
-Sometimes you’ll find multiple towns starting with a certain name.
+However, keep in mind that sometimes you’ll find multiple towns starting with a certain name.

 Province (Provincia): An Italian province is similar to a US county.
 Currently, Italy has 110 provinces.
 Each province has a provincial/state archive (archivio di stato) in its capital city (capoluogo).
 The name of the archive usually corresponds with the provincial name.
 Therefore, you’ll find the archivio di stato for the province of Reggio Calabria in the capital city of Reggio Calabria; it’s named the Archivio di Stato di Reggio Calabria.
 You can send record requests to these archives, but they won’t do extensive research for you.
 Their websites often contain databases or documents detailing their collections.